EverestAPI/EverestAPI.github.io/tutorials/modstruct.md

 Additionally, for embedded resources, the C# compiler requires filepaths with `\` as the directory separator, but the content is accessed with `/` as the directory separator. **Everest replaces all `\` symbols with `/` symbols in embedded resource paths at runtime.**

-### Metadata
+## Metadata

 The `metadata.yaml` file in your mod defines its name (ID), version, (optional) DLL path and any dependencies.

 **The version should match the [semver (semantic versioning) format](https://semver.org/):**
-- The MAJOR version must match to prevent breakages caused by API changes.
+- The MAJOR version must match to prevent breakages caused by API changes (f.e.
+API removals).
-- The MINOR version must rise with each backwards-compatible change.
+- The MINOR version must rise with each backwards-compatible API change (f.e.
+API additions).
 If the mod depends on a new version but an older version is installed, the mod won't load.
 - The PATCH version isn't checked.

 Adding a dependency to a mod with version `0.0.*` ignores the above checks at your own risk.

+## Examples

-### Example: Code Mod
+### Code Mod

 **File list:**
 - `metadata.yaml`